Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: Empirical Results

-The run-time for \texttt{EBCD-pl} was comparable in magnitude to that of other sPCA methods.In Simulation 1, the average run-times for each dataset were as follows: \texttt{EBCD-pl} took 2.62s, SPC 1.49s, GPower 0.11s, L1-penalized PCA 0.47s, EB-PCA 0.28s, and PCA 0.01s.
-For Simulation 2, the average run-times were \texttt{EBCD-pl} 2.19s, SPC 2.79s, L1-penalized PCA 1.62s, EB-PCA 0.64s, and PCA 0.01s.
-It is important to note that L1-penalized PCA and GPower with equality restriction were optimized over a one-dimensional hyperparameter grid, not over a two-dimensional or three-dimensional grid, which could increase the run-time substantially.
-Additionally, GPower was executed in MATLAB and EB-PCA in \texttt{Python}, making direct comparisons with the R-based methods challenging.
-All experiments were conducted on a 2020 MacBook Air with an Apple M1 chip and 16 GB RAM.
+The run-time for EBCD-pl was comparable to that of other sPCA methods.
+(In Simulation 1, average run-times for each dataset were: EBCD-pl 2.40s, EBCD-l 0.56s, EBMF-n/pl 0.19s, EBMF-n/l 0.20s, SPC 1.47s, GPower 0.11s, $L_1$-penalized PCA 0.43s, EB-PCA 0.28s, and PCA 0.01s.
+For Simulation 2, average run-times were EBCD-pl 2.33s, EBCD-l 2.45s, EBMF-n/pl 0.25s, EBMF-n/l 0.19s, SPC 2.44s, $L_1$-penalized PCA 1.51s, EB-PCA 0.64s, and PCA 0.01s.)
+Note that $L_1$-penalized PCA and GPower with equality restriction were optimized over a one-dimensional hyperparameter grid, not over a two-dimensional or three-dimensional grid, which could increase the run-time substantially.
+Runtimes can vary across software environments, so comparisons should be interpreted qualitatively.

-Results (Figure \ref{fig_sim}) show that \texttt{EBCD-pl} outperforms other methods, with $L_1$-penalized PCA second.
-The benefits of \texttt{EBCD-pl} over $L_1$-penalized PCA are greatest in Simulation 2, where the sparsity levels in true PCs are different.
-However, even here the performance of $L_1$-penalized PCA is impressive despite the equality restriction on the penalty.
-The superiority of $L_1$-penalized PCA over SPC is presumably due in part to its use of a block optimization scheme, rather than simple deflation.
-Its superiority compared with the (block-based) GPower method may reflect difficulty in selecting the hyperparameter $\bm{\mu}$ in GPower.
-(Indeed, we excluded GPower results in Simulation 2 as we found it hard to specify this parameter.)
+Figure \ref{ebcd_fig:sim} summarizes the results.
+EBCD-pl outperforms other methods, with $L_1$-penalized PCA ranking second.
+The benefits of EBCD-pl over $L_1$-penalized PCA are most pronounced in Simulation 2, where the true PCs have different sparsity levels.
+However, even in this setting, the performance of $L_1$-penalized PCA is impressive despite the equality restriction on the penalty.
+The superiority of $L_1$-penalized PCA over SPC is presumably due in part to its use of a joint optimization scheme in place of a greedy/sequential approach.
+Its superiority compared with the GPower method may reflect difficulty in selecting the hyperparameter $\bm{\mu}$ in GPower.
+Indeed, we excluded GPower results in Simulation 2 as we found it hard to specify this parameter.

+The performance differences between EBCD-pl and EBCD-l highlight the importance of selecting a flexible prior family.
+While EBCD-l and $L_1$-penalized PCA perform similarly in Simulation 1, EBCD-l tends to outperform in Simulation 2, underscoring the increasing restrictiveness of the equality constraint.
+In Simulation 1, EBMF-n/pl and EBMF-n/l perform similarly to EBCD-pl and EBCD-l, respectively.
+However, in Simulation 2 their performance declines due to the omission of one, two, or even all three factors during estimation.
+This result illustrates the impact of the orthogonality assumption in EBCD.